AnurupGuha/google_ML_crashcourse/google_mlcourse.md

   - initialization plays an important role

 - Gradient Descent :
-  - Stochastic gradient descent> the loss function update happens for every randomly selected sample
+  - Stochastic gradient descent (SGD)> the loss function update happens for every randomly selected sample
+    - the batch size is 1
+    - it is noisy but works given enough iteration
   - Mini-batch gradient descent> the loss function gets updated based on the average taken over a set of samples
+    - the batch size is between 10 to 1000
+    - mini-batch SGD reduces the amount of noise in SGD but is still more efficient that full-batch
+    - full-batch usually have redundant data
   - for multiple features, the gradient will be a vector of partial derivatives with respect to weights
   - -(del)f denotes the direction of greatest decrease of f
   - therefore gradient descent algorithm relies on -(del)f